Nduja Mac and Cheese

 Baking the mac and cheese

-Mix the pasta into the sauce and pour into a baking dish.
-I used a 9 x 9 inch metal pan
+Mix the pasta into the sauce then transfer to a baking dish.
+(I used a 9 x 9 inch metal baking dish.)